petrelharp/pyslim_paper/code/simple_virus_example/README.md

 In `virus_in_host.slim`:

-- `FOUNDERS` and `FOUNDING_TIME` are dictionaries whose keys are host IDs.
+- `FOUNDING_TIME` is a dictionary whose keys are host IDs.
 - `OUTPUT_HOST_IDS` and `TRANSMISSION_DAYS` are lists of the same length that say to whom and when to transmit individuals.

-0. When initializing a seed simulation, saves an empty list to `FOUNDERS` and the current tick to `FOUNDING_TIME`.
+0. When initializing a seed simulation, saves the current tick to `FOUNDING_TIME`.

 1. When loading from a file,

-    * saves the `FOUNDERS` and `FOUNDING_TIME` to metadata so it will passed on;
+    * saves the `FOUNDING_TIME` to metadata so it will passed on;

 2. When transmitting,

     * samples founding individuals for each output host
-    * saves the pedigree IDs of these founders to `FOUNDERS` under the output host ID key, and also the current tick to `FOUNDING_TIME`, also under the output host ID key.
+    * saves the current tick to `FOUNDING_TIME`, also under the output host ID key.
     * remembers these founders
-    * creates a new population with id `HOST_ID`
+    * creates a new subpopulation with id `HOST_ID`
-    * transfers those individuals listed under `HOST_ID` in `FOUNDERS` to the new population
+    * transfers the founders to the new subpopulation

 3. On the sampling day,